Fasting during Ramadan: Sectarian differences

 For the most part, Sunnis and Shias observe Ramadan the same way, but there are some differences.
 For one, Sunnis break their fast at sunset, once the sun is no longer visible, but there is still light in the sky.
 However, for Shias they wait to break after it gets completely dark.
 Shia Muslims also observe additional events that Sunnis do not.
 They mourn for three days (on the 19th, 20th, and 21st) to commemorate Ali, the son in law of Muhammad and first Imam of the Shia, who was assassinated by Abd al-Rahman ibn Muljam.

 Sufi Muslims have some variations on how they observe Ramadan and what it means to them.
 They follow the same rules when fasting, but they recite extra prayers at midnight.
 The practice they do is called Dhikr, where they chant God’s name 99 times.
 This is done because they want to show their love for God and seek a personal relationship with God, as opposed to fearing God's wrath.

 Eid al-Fitr

 The Islamic holiday of Eid al-Fitr (عيد الفطر) marks the end of the Islamic fasting of the month of Ramadan.

+In China

+The government of the People's Republic of China has prohibited Uyghur Muslims from fasting during Ramadan in Xinjiang.
+The prohibitions are couched in terms of protecting Uyghurs' "free will".